55 Wall Street: 1990s proposals

 Gural, Gosin, and Pilevsky spent over $20 million to renovate the building.
 While the renovation was ongoing, the building's chief engineer won a $3 million lottery jackpot and resigned.
 The group sold 55 Wall Street in 1990 to a group of private Japanese investors for $69 million.
 The buyer was later identified as Tokyo-based builders Kajima.
 Citibank closed its branch bank in 1992, and Migrim Thomajan & Lee went bankrupt.
 Afterward, 55 Wall Street was used mostly for film shoots, since the rotunda was unoccupied and much of the office space on the upper floors was also vacant.
 The building was depicted in advertisements, like those for Cadillac and the mutual funds company PNC Inc., as well as in films such as Batman Forever and Die Hard with a Vengeance.
 55 Wall Street's various landmark statuses precluded potential tenants from easily renovating the exterior, and the rotunda was only attractive to large retailers, while office tenants were relegated to a side entrance.
-Even so, several firms had shown interest in leasing the office space, despite the lack of potential tenants for the rotunda.
+Kajima subsidiary Commercial Development had tried to lease the banking hall to a retailer, such as CompUSA or Barnes & Noble, and it enlarged an existing loading dock on Exchange Place to attract retail tenants.

-Real estate developer Donald Trump made an offer to buy 55 Wall Street in 1996 for $20 million, which he stated was a bargain cost.
-At the time, many tenants had left the building after their leases had expired, and an excess of vacant space in Lower Manhattan had reduced property values in the area.
+Despite the lack of potential tenants for the rotunda, several firms had shown interest in leasing the office space.
+Real estate developer Donald Trump offered to buy 55 Wall Street in 1996 for $20 million, which he stated was a bargain cost.
+At the time, many tenants had left the building after their leases had expired, and an excess of vacant office space in Lower Manhattan had reduced property values in the area.
 Trump ultimately decided not to buy 55 Wall Street, and one of Credit Suisse First Boston's subsidiaries instead purchased the building for $21.15 million.
 Credit Suisse wanted to convert 55 Wall Street into a residential structure or a hotel.